neocities/neocities-ruby/README.md

 ### Mac OSX

-If you're using OSX (or already have ruby installed), run this command:
+If you're using OSX (or already have ruby installed):

     gem install neocities

 ### Ubuntu/Debian

-If you're using a Debian based system, run this command:

-    sudo apt install ruby-full ruby-dev

-Note that your distribution may have different names for the Ruby packages, such as ruby-devel on RedHat.

-After install Ruby, run this command:

-    sudo gem install neocities
+    sudo apt-get install ruby

+### Windows

+Install ruby with [RubyInstaller](https://rubyinstaller.org/).
+Then you can install the gem with the above command.

 ### Running

 After that, you are all set!
-Run `neocities` to see the options and get started inside the CLI.
+Run `neocities` in a command line to see the options and get started.

 ## Neocities::Client